Mockapapella/RLAI/README.md

 uv run train.py
 ```

-And to inference with it, boot up rocket league, enter a match (3v3 standard mode is what it was training on), run the script, and make "Rocket League" the currently active window:
+And to inference with it, boot up rocket league, enter a match (3v3 standard mode is what it was training on), **disconnect the controller you used to collect training data with (otherwise it will create a second controller)**, run the script, and make "Rocket League" the currently active window:

 ```
 uv run eval.py